walder/Skynet-IADS/README.md

 You can add 0-n command centers to a Skynet IADS.
 Once all command centers are destroyed the IADS will go in to autonomous mode.

 ## SAM Site
-Skynet can handle 0-n SAM sites, it will try and keep emissions to a minimum, therefore SAM sites will be turned on only if a target is in range.
+Skynet can handle 0-n SAM sites, it will try and keep emissions to a minimum, therefore by default SAM sites will be turned on only if a target is in range.
 Every single launcher and radar unit's distance of a SAM site is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placement of radar and launcher units as in real life.

 ## Early Warning Radar
 Skynet can handle 0-n EW radars.
 For detection of a target the DCS radar detection logic is used.
 You can use any type of radar in an EW role in Skynet.